aviation explorer

 Airline and Commercial Aircraft Seating Charts and Layouts

-Many people that fly for pleasure or for business purposes have to seat in an airplane for 2-3 hours or sometimes even more, depending on the trip that they make, and during the flight, seating in an uncomfortable place in the airplane can be a difficult for them.
-This is happening very often due the lack of details that each airline is publishing about their airplanes or because people that fly don’t consult an aircraft seat map before they book a ticket.
+Many people that fly for pleasure or for business purposes have to sit in an airplane for 2-3 hours or sometimes even longer, depending on the trip that they make, and during the flight, seating in an uncomfortable area or section in the airplane can be uncomfortable.
+This happens very often due the lack of details that each airline is publishing about their airplanes or because people that fly don’t consult an aircraft seat map before they book a ticket.

-Airplane and airline seat charts can be really handy for frequent or even for occasionally fliers and help them to choose their seat in the airplane even before they buy their tickets.
-Knowing the place where you seat before going aboard is very good because on almost all seating charts you can find all the details of a specific seat from extra legroom to missing windows or any other details.
+Airplane and airline seat charts can be really handy for frequent fliers and help them to choose their seat in the airplane even before they buy their tickets.
+Knowing the place where you sit before going aboard allows you to find out details of a specific seat from extra legroom to missing windows or any other details.

 Seat maps published by airlines

-Most of the airlines publish the seats configurations for their airplanes but the quality of those seat maps is some times questionable and some of the details and information about seats are confusable.
+Most of the airlines publish seat configurations for their airplanes but the quality of those seat maps is some times questionable and some of the details and information about seats are very general.
 Usually airlines don’t publish seat maps for all of their airplanes, they do it only for the major airplanes and for the ones flying on frequent routes.

 Seat maps published by specialized websites

-In additions to those published seat maps which can be found on airlines websites there are some other sites that publish aircraft seat maps for almost all the commercial airplanes that are flying these days.
-Seat maps that can be found on these sites usually have more details and on some websites you can found comments from other passengers with ups and downs about each particular airplane seat.
+In addition to published seat maps which can be found on airlines websites, there are some other sites that publish aircraft seat maps for almost all the commercial airplanes that are flying these days.
+Seat maps that can be found on these specialized sites have the airline seating maps have more detailed seat information.

-Reading and understanding a seat map it’s a very simple job but people should be carefully on the design of each seat map because is different from website to website or from airplane to airplane, so reading the legend will help understanding the seat arrangements and the meaning of each symbol from the seat map, in this way mistakes can be avoided and passengers can make the best decision for their flight.
+Reading and understanding a seat map should be carefully looked at because of the design of each seat map.
+Reading the legend will help understand the seat arrangements and the meaning of each symbol from the seat map.
+Passengers can then make the best decision for their flight and seating choice.

 BOEING 767-200 DELTA AIRLINES SEATING CHART